Does Spaying And Neutering Affect My Dog’s Personality? Myths Debunked

 by Gallant Staff

-Spay and neutering your dog is a really important part of being a responsible pet owner, and it’s one of the best decisions you can make for your pet.
-While there are numerous advantages to the surgery, there seem to be some rumors and misconception circling around that we’d like to debunk.
+Spaying and neutering your dog is a really important part of being a responsible pet owner, and it’s one of the best decisions you can make for your pet.
+While there are numerous advantages to the surgery, there seem to be some rumors and misconceptions circling around that we’d like to debunk.

-Myth: Spay and neutering isn’t healthy for my dog
+Myth: Spaying and neutering aren’t healthy for my dog

 Wrong!
-Spay and neutering is healthy for your dog, and we have the science to prove it.
+Spaying and neutering are healthy for your dog, and we have the science to prove it.
 There have been countless studies done outlining the biological and physiological benefits of surgery.
 For one, dogs tend to live longer.

 Females that aren’t spayed are prone to mammary cancer and pyometra, a uterine infection that can lead to emergency surgery or even death.
-For males, neutering the dog removes the chances of testicular cancer and controls prostate disease.
+For males, neutering the dog reduces the risk of testicular cancer and helps control prostate disease.

-Myth: Spay or neutering will cause behavioral changes
+Myth: Spaying or neutering will cause behavioral changes

 I’m not sure where this myth started, but people still believe that when spaying and neutering your dog, females become lazy and males become less masculine.